card payment options logo

 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.

-As of this review, AppStar Financial has maintained Better Business Bureau accreditation since 2002 and an “A+” rating despite having 45 complaints filed within the last 36 months.
-29 of the complaints were due to a problem with a product or service, 13 were billing or collections issues, and 3 were due to advertising or sales problems.
-Only 13 of these 45 complaints were resolved by the company to the satisfaction of the merchant.
-The remaining 32 were resolved to the dissatisfaction of the merchant or received no final response.
+As of this review, Appstar Financial has maintained Better Business Bureau accreditation since 2002 and has an “A+” rating despite having 25 complaints filed within the last 36 months.
+Only 7 of these 25 complaints were resolved by the company to the satisfaction of the client.
+The remaining 18 were resolved to the dissatisfaction of the client or received no final response.

 What Merchants Say

-In addition to the 49 complaints filed with the BBB, AppStar has also received 22 informal reviews on its profile.
-2 of the reviews were positive in tone while the remaining 20 were negative.
-This recent customer review describes an inability to close an account and fraudulent charges:
+In addition to the 25 complaints filed with the BBB, Appstar has also received 24 informal reviews on its profile.
+15 of the reviews were positive in tone while the remaining 9 were negative.
+This recent customer review describes the company apparently going back on an agreement about equipment that resulted in much distress for the client:

 Customers stuck in similar situations would benefit from knowing what options they have for recourse regarding fraudulent account activity.